dantosXD/cultivatingthyme2020-copy-01/src/pages/success.md

   see where this journey takes you!

-  You can find your Immunity Book in your email or click the link below.
+  You can find your Winter Cleanse Pre-Guide in your email or click the link below.

   **[Download Winter Cleanse Pre-Guide Now